 The Open Society Justice Initiative uses law to protect and empower people around the world.
 Through litigation, advocacy, research, and technical assistance, the Justice Initiative promotes human rights and builds legal capacity for open societies.
 We foster accountability for international crimes, combat racial discrimination and statelessness, support criminal justice reform, address abuses related to national security and counterterrorism, expand freedom of information and expression, and stem corruption linked to the exploitation of natural resources.
-Our staff are based in Abuja, Amsterdam, Bishkek, Brussels, Budapest, The Hague, London, Mexico City, New York, Paris, Santo Domingo, and Washington, D.C.
+Our staff are based in Abuja, Amsterdam, Bishkek, Brussels, Budapest, The Hague, London, Mexico City, New York, Paris, Santo Domingo and Washington, D.C.

 The objective of the internship program with the Open Society Justice Initiative is to train participants on some of the methodologies used by public interest advocacy groups like Open Society to foster and encourage reform, inclusion, human rights, and the building of legal capacity for open societies.

-Interns will be instructed, and receive hands-on training, on many of the broad range of activities involved in effectuating reform, human rights, and the building of legal capacity for open societies, including but not limited to, the identification of an injustice to be remedied, the formulation of a comprehensive action plan, and the research and writing involved in research memoranda, reports and studies associated with a project.
+Interns will be instructed, and receive hands-on training, on many of the broad range of activities involved in effectuating reform, human rights, and the building of legal capacity for open societies, including but not limited to, the identification of an injustice to be remedied, the formulation of a comprehensive action plan, and the research and writing involved in research memoranda, reports, and studies associated with a project.
 The interns will receive their training in the context of the Open Society Justice Initiative.

 With close supervision by an assigned mentor, interns will learn about the various tools available for researching issues, for engaging in oral and written persuasive techniques, and for drafting reports and legal memoranda related to human rights related initiatives, like the Open Society Justice Initiative.
-They will acquire knowledge and read about issues related to anticorruption, national criminal justice reform (specifically pretrial detention, access to justice, and safety, security, and accountability), legal capacity development, freedom of expression and information, equality and citizenship, national security, and/or international justice;
+They will acquire knowledge and read about issues related to anticorruption, national criminal justice reform (specifically pretrial detention, access to justice, and safety, security, and accountability), legal capacity development, freedom of expression and information, equality and citizenship, national security and/or international justice.

-- receive real-time training on the dialogues and other communications that are required in human interest initiatives like the Justice Initiative by, among other things, assisting in drafting of related correspondence, print material and website content, participating in conference calls, and attending relevant meetings hosted by think tanks and government and non-government agencies.
+They will receive hands-on writing experience by, among other things, assisting Open Society in drafting both legal and non-legal memoranda and drafting reports.
+They will receive research and analysis experience by assisting Open Society in researching assigned topics through the Internet, Lexis/Nexis, foreign source materials, academic studies, oral interviews of experts, Library of Congress materials, and legal and political documents, and by analyzing related topic material.
+Interns also will receive real-time training on the dialogues and other communications that are required in human interest initiatives like the Justice Initiative by, among other things, assisting in drafting of related correspondence, print material and website content, participating in conference calls, and attending relevant meetings hosted by think tanks and government and non-government agencies.

 Upon acceptance, interns will need to provide a letter from their university indicating that they are receiving credit and/or funding for the internship.